kadmuffin/mblock-datapack/mblock/data/mblock/functions/objects/item_reader/README.md

 ### Redirection

-The last event (still not supported) is redirection that uses the value 3, this one contains one extra parameter: `dir` that indicates the direction of the arrow:
+The last event is redirection that uses the value 3, this one contains one extra parameter: `dir` that indicates the direction of the arrow:

 ```json
 ({ "event": 3, "dir": 0, "z_pos": 2 },